-• Bathrooms should be fully cleaned and disinfected twice a day, in accordance with CDC disinfecting and cleaning protocols.
+• Bathrooms should be fully cleaned and disinfected daily, in accordance with CDC disinfecting and cleaning protocols.
 Employees must ensure that they:

 -Know how to use disinfectants correctly.
 READ THE LABEL to determine the appropriate application procedure, dilution contact/"dwell" time (time needed for disinfectant to work as indicated), and personal protective equipment (PPE)